prash-kr-meena/obsidian/Kubernetes.md

 - and the PostgreSQL database has a service that listens on Port 5432.
 The worker app has no service because it's just a worker and it's not accessed by any other service  or external users.
 So keep that in mind.
+![[Pasted image 20230801181541.png|600]]

 So how do you make one component accessible by another?
-![[Pasted image 20230801181541.png|600]]

-Say, for example, how do you make the Red List database accessible by the voting app?
+Say, for example how do you make the Redis database accessible by the voting app?

-Should the voting app use the IP address of the red spot?
+Should the voting app use the IP address of the redis pod?
 Perhaps no, because that can change.
 The IP of the port can change if the port restarts.

-And you may also run into issues when you try to scale your applications in the future, the right way
-to do it is to use a service.
+And you may also run into issues when you try to scale your applications in the future, the right way  to do it is to use a `service`.
 Now we learned that a service can be used to expose an application to other applications or users for
 external access.

-So we will create a service for the red spot so that it can be accessed by the voting app and the worker
+So we will create a service for the `redis` pod so that it can be accessed by the voting app and the worker app.
+And we will call it as `redis` this service and it will be accessible anywhere within the cluster by the  name of the service redis.
-app.

-And we will call it a red this service and it will be accessible anywhere within the cluster by the
-name of the service red.

-So why is that name important?
+**So why is that name important?**

-The source code within the voting app and the worker app are hardcoded to point to a Redis database
-running on a host by the name Redis.
+The source code within the voting app and the worker app are hardcoded to point to a Redis database  running on a host by the name `redis`.
-So it's important to name your service as Redis.
+So it's important to name your service as `redis`.
 So that these applications can connect to the Red List database.
 And this is not a best practice to hard code stuff like this within the source code of an application.

 Instead, you should be using environment variables or something, but for the sake of simplicity,